wildwyss/ip5-usertests/README.md

 * You will have to write some code: Everywhere this is needed, a placeholder `TODO` is used.
 * All you need is already imported in the according file.
 So you do not have to worry about this :).
+* If you're having troubles solving the TODOs, consider the examples in our documentation.

 ### Setup
 1. Clone this repo